 - Avoid Tobacco Smoke:

-- Extra Advice - Antihistamines for Allergie Cough:
+- Extra Advice - Allergy Medicine for Allergic Cough:

-- Antihistamines can bring an allergic cough under control within 1 hour.
+- Allergy medicine can bring an allergic cough under control within 1 hour.
 The same is true for nasal allergy symptoms.

 - Viral bronchitis causes a cough for 2 to 3 weeks.